telerik/xaml-docs/controls/radtaskboard/key-properties.md

 ## GroupMemberPath

-Allows you to specify the property, whose value will be used to group the task items.
+It allows you to specify the property, whose value will be used to group the task items.

 #### __[XAML] Example 2: Set GroupMemberPath__
 	{{region xaml-radtaskboard-key-properties_1}}
 	   <telerik:RadTaskBoard x:Name="taskBoard" GroupMemberPath="State" />
 	{{endregion}}